 - Geography (including address register and enumeration geography)

-During the 2011 Census a large number of processes were common to NISRA and the Office for National Statistics (ONS), with involvement from NISRA varying from project to project.
-The full list of 2011 Census evaluations from ONS are available on their website:
+During the 2011 Census, a large number of processes were common to NISRA and the Office for National Statistics (ONS), with involvement from NISRA varying from project to project.
+The full list of 2011 Census evaluations from the ONS are available on their website:

 The evaluations of most relevance to Northern Ireland processes: